jmoenig/Snap/DEVLOG.md

         * new "theme" configuration key in the API
         * new "cube" and "cubeSolid" symbols
 * **Notable Changes:**
+    * preserve the order of items when using lists as dictionaries or data objects
     * variadic slots in custom blocks now support '%nl' as separators and expansion labels
     * Boolean input slot default values can be specified through metaprogramming
     * variadic Boolean input slot defaults can be specified both in the UI and through metaprogramming